larryturner/diamondback/readme.rst

 -   `WaveletTransform <https://larryturner.github.io/diamondback/diamondback.transforms#module-diamondback.transforms.WaveletTransform>`_
-    instances realize a temporal spatial frequency transformation through construction and application of analysis and synthesis filters with complementary frequency responses, combined with downsampling and upsampling operations, in equivalent and reversible representations.
+    instances realize a temporal spatial frequency transformation through defninition and application of analysis and synthesis filters with complementary frequency responses, combined with downsampling and upsampling operations, in equivalent and reversible representations.
-    A factory constructs instances based on type, classification, and order.
-Filters may be readily extended to support new types and functionality, while retaining factory support.
+    Instances are defined based on style and order.

 -   `ZTransform <https://larryturner.github.io/diamondback/diamondback.transforms#module-diamondback.transforms.ZTransform>`_
     is a singleton instance which converts continuous s-domain to